 Bronze Plans are designed so that insurance companies will pay 60% of covered healthcare expenses with the remaining 40% to be paid by consumers.
 The consumer’s expenses will be in the form of out-of-pocket fees over and above the cost of the plan’s monthly premium.
-Out-of-pocket expenses for individuals is expected to be capped at $6,350 annually starting in 2014.
+Out-of-pocket expenses in 2014 are capped at $6,350 for individual plans and $12,700 for family plans.

 The 40/60 percentages are based on projected use of healthcare services by plan members.
 The actual out-of-pocket expenses of any single beneficiary may work out to be more or less than this ratio but should remain within the range.
 Those people whose out-of-pocket limits reach the annual maximum could see their share of healthcare costs fall until a new calendar year begins and the annual limit reset.